-Lexsure is the only company offering a full service of a lender compliance audit for law firms.
+Lexsure is the only company offering a full lender compliance audit service for law firms.

 Our comprehensive database of UKF Handbook instructions gives us the ability to review law firms’ conveyancing case files retrospectively and in the same manner a lender or insurer would.